onthebusiness/harelang.org/content/tutorials/introduction.md

       placing a slicing expression on the left side of an assignment (=).
 Like other operations involving slices, this is bounds-checked: the right value must have a length equal to the length of the slice on the left.

+      This behaves similarly to C's memmove function: it's safe to copy data from a slice to itself using this technique.
 - section: Functions in depth
 - title: Variadic functions
   sample: |